 Working for enterprises vs. startups: A designer’s playbook

 Since 2018, I've been chronicling my journey as a designer, beginning with my design internship here at House of van Schneider.
 Now, after nearly two years working in an agency, I've grown more confident as a product designer and directly seen the impact I can make on a project.
-Interestingly, that impact is much different depending on the client.
+Interestingly, that

 If you are a designer, you’re most likely working in-house, for a startup, in an agency or as a freelancer.
 And for those of you just starting your design career, you might be wondering what the differences are between these work environments as you decide where you want to work.